mactul/powermake/README.md

 A string representing the name of your operating system.
 For the moment it doesn't serve any purpose, but you can access it if needed.

+> [!TIP]
-- **It's not recommended to set this in the json file, the autodetection should do a better job.**
+> It's not recommended to set this in the json file, the autodetection should do a better job.

 ##### target_operating_system